Clauss Cutlery Company: 1967–2004

 In 1967 Clauss was taken over by Alco Standard Corporation.
 Alco Standard, which later divested its manufacturing companies to create Alco Industries, integrated Clauss into its existing structure to manufacture tools for industrial niche markets.
 For instance, Clauss made surgical scissors for eye operations, heavy-duty metal cutting shears, poultry shears for gutting chickens, and specialty items such as anti-acid, anti-magnetic tweezers for the electronics industry.

 Clauss had approximately 100 employees and produced about $18 million in annual revenues in the late 1980s, but profits continued to decline.
 In May 2004, Acme United Corporation acquired the Clauss inventory, trademarks and brand names from Alco Industries for approximately $500,000.

 2005–present

 The Clauss business was immediately integrated into Acme United's existing operations.
 Since then, the number of Clauss products has continued to expand.
 In 2006 and 2007 the company brought sewing shears, utility knives, chef shears, hobby knives and a titanium-bonded, spring-assisted pruner to market.

 In 2008, Clauss introduced the SpeedPak utility knife and its replaceable cartridges with ten titanium blades, having won a Good Design Award from the Chicago Athenaeum, Museum of Architecture and Design in 2007.

 Early 2013, Clauss launched a family of titanium-bonded, non-stick putty knives that make use of a coating to protect the tools from rust and allow easier application of putty.

 More recently, Clauss introduced an 8 in workbench shear with titanium-bonded blades, with an integrated box cutter and bottle opener.

+As of 2024 Clauss website does not mention where their products are actually made these days.